noi-techpark/webcomp-parking/README.md

 #### width

 Give a fixed width to the component.
 Works only from desktop up.
-You can use whatever size unit you want.
+You can use `px` or `%` as unit size.

-Examples: `"100%" or "200px"`
+Examples: `width="100%"`

 #### height

 Give a fixed height to the component.
 Works only from desktop up.
-You can use whatever size unit you want.
+You can use `px` or `%` as unit size.

-Example: `"500px" or "100%"`
+Example: `height="500px"`

 #### fontFamily